erikvw/sarscov2x/README.rst

 sarscov2x
 =========

-This is a sample application for use in a talk on how to configure your python project to use TravisCI.
+This is a sample ``Django`` application for use in a talk on how to configure your python project to use TravisCI.
+The production Django app for this simple Coronavirus KAP tool (Knowledge, Attitudes, and Practice) is available at sarscov2_.
+The tool is currently being administered in Tanzania.

-Installing the sample application
+Installing the sample ``Django`` application
 ---------------------------------

 If you want, you can install the Django app.
-This will be useful so that you inspect the ``.travis.yml`` and ``tox.ini`` and perhaps run the tests.
+When installed you can easily inspect the ``.travis.yml`` and ``tox.ini`` and perhaps run the tests locally.

-To do so, follow the steps below.
+To do so, follow the steps below to create a python environment, install the dependencies, prepare the Django apps DB, create a user account, and loads a local test web server.

-First, let's set up a python environment.
-We'll install and run the ``Django`` app in the new python environment.
+First, set up a python environment.

 I use miniconda_ to build and manage my python environments.
 You will need to install miniconda_ so go to the the miniconda_ docs and select the installer for your OS.